asim/turbo/README.md

 A user admin command line is available in `cmd/admin`

-It requires access to the database via the `--database` flag (if postgres is used)
+It requires access to the database via the `DB_ADDRESS` env var (if postgres is used)

 List users